Physics in Neuroscience: Understanding the Brain

 A Growing Field of Study

 The field of neurosciences and physics continues to evolve, advocating for multidisciplinary collaboration.
-Many researchers are already exploring what is called neuronal physics, which aims to model neural networks and decipher the underlying principles of human cognition.
+Many researchers are already exploring what is called neural physics, which aims to model neural networks and decipher the underlying principles of human cognition.
 This underscores the importance of integrating knowledge to grasp the complexity of the brain.

-Analytical Axis Description
+Analysis Axis Description

 Neurophenomena Analysis of neural circuits and their impact on psychological functions.

-Brain Localization Neurobiology has revealed the specialization of brain areas for different functions.
+Brain localization Neurobiology has revealed the specialization of brain areas for different functions.

-Learning and Memory Research explores how the brain manages learning and information storage.
+Learning and memory Research explores how the brain manages learning and information storage.

-Neurosciences and Emotions The interactions between emotions and cognition are analyzed to understand human behavior.
+Neurosciences and emotions The interactions between emotions and cognition are analyzed to understand human behavior.

 Synergies Between Two Disciplines